 Talk to Our Office Today

 At Kearney Baker, our experienced California high asset divorce attorneys understand why it is important to try and keep your home after a messy divorce and will work through all of your options with you during this difficult time.
-To learn more, call the office or contact us today to schedule a free consultation of your case.
+Call the office or contact us today to speak with an attorney.